Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 • Difficulty in distinguishing from genuine content

-• Ability to produce large volumes of unique disinformation
+• Ability to produce large volumes of unique narrative attacks

-• Potential for personalized disinformation targeting individual voters
+• Potential for personalized narrative attack targeting individual voters

 This claim was checked by Compass Context.